Database Operations Guide

 ALTER TABLE public.users ENABLE ROW LEVEL SECURITY;

--- Force all users to be subject to RLS restrictions (including table owner)
+-- Force all users to be subject to RLS restrictions (including table owners)

 ALTER TABLE public.users FORCE ROW LEVEL SECURITY;